Undergraduate Course

 Colchester Campus

-The BA in Childhood Studies at Essex is an interdisciplinary degree where we explore the social and emotional worlds of children from birth to 25.
-It is a wonderful introduction for students wishing to deepen their knowledge about children's live and forge a career in children's education, health and well-being.
+The BA in Childhood Studies at Essex is a unique interdisciplinary degree where we explore the social and emotional worlds of children from birth to 25.
+It is a wonderful introduction for students wishing to deepen their knowledge about children's lives and forge a career in a wide range of professions, whether in frontline practice with children, or by making a positive impact on children’s lives through research, policy development, and advocacy.
+It is also ideal for students with a general interest in the field.

 Topics include:

-• Child development
+• Child development and attachment theory

-• Play and infant observation
+• Infant observation

 • Wellbeing and resilience

-• Psychodynamics of teaching, learning
+• Psychodynamics of teaching, learning and group work

 Why we're great.